ThanhDuonghcmut/asrse3-copy/README.md

 Data of each goal will be stored in a seperate folder, sub folder of `log_sub` , the name of the folder is the goal.

 **The data of each goal must be collect one time.
-If you want to collect data of that goal again, you have to delete the data folder in the {log_sub} folder first.**
+If you want to collect data of that goal again, you have to delete the data folder in the `log_sub` folder first.**

 ### Training